irukoa/SsTC/README.md

 -pthread compile flag.

+Python3.
+We recommend Python 3.9.7 :: Intel Corporation.

 ## Libraries:

 Intel's Math Kernel Library (MLK).

 OpenMP Library (OMP).

+Python3's 're' and 'glob' libraries.

 # Installation:

-1. Clone this repository on a destination of your choice.
+1. Clone this repository with the falg `--recurse-submodules` on a destination of your choice.

-        bash:/path/of/your/choice$ git clone https://github.com/irukoa/SsTC.git
+        bash:/path/of/your/choice$ git clone --recurse-submodules https://github.com/irukoa/SsTC.git

 2. Change directory to SsTC.